 The impact on socio-economic systems

-• Disabled survivors face a loss of income.
+• Survivors with disabilities face a loss of income.
 If they were the main earner, the whole family may suffer extreme poverty.
 Relatives may also have to stop working to look after him or her.

 • Most survivors cannot afford expensive medical treatment.
 Families may have to make a choice: receive no treatment or sell their possessions.

 • The presence of landmines and unexploded cluster bombs prevents communities from using their land, restricting agricultural production and rural development.

 • The national economy is affected as countries face an increased need for medical and rehabilitation services and a decrease in accessible farmable land.

 • Countries also suffer a lack of economic development, as trade within rural communities, between urban centers and the countryside, and between neighboring states is disrupted when their borders are mined or contaminated with cluster bombs.

 • These weapons obstruct access to natural resources, raw materials and the development of transport networks.